falldamagestudio/plastic-cloud-to-ucb/README.md

 Unity Cloud Build should now be able to access the repository on your Git server.

+### Install a 1-year Plastic license

+Request a Plastic Team Edition 1-year license for 1 user via https://plasticscm.com .
+Then copy the `plasticd.lic` file into `temp`, and reconfigure.

 ### Start continuous replication

 Run `./commands/start_replication_service.sh`